OSRE/frontend-assessment/README.md

 4. Delete note

 ### Basic requirements/tips
-- Decide for yourself if you want to use a specific framework, and if so, which one you would like to use.
+- Decide for yourself if you want to use a specific framework, and if so, which one you would like to use (Angular, React, VueJS).
 - Notes doesn't have to be stored in a real database.
 Usage of localStorage is also allowed.
 - Use Git as version management control and publish the end result in a public repository.
 Be sure to create comprehensive commit messages!